jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-08-html-has-come-a-long-way-since-1997.md

 And yet, that constraint had a gift in it: it made the web feel *learnable*.
 It was just text, rendered into something real.

-That mindset is exactly why I later wrote [The First 5 Things to Teach a Computer](%7B%25%20post_url%202024-08-30-first-5-things-to-teach-computer%20%25%7D).
-Those five “first lessons” (communication, sequence, art, math, and play) were all in the room with me in 1997—HTML just gave them a new medium.
+That mindset is exactly why I later wrote [The First 5 Things to Teach a Computer](https://www.jasonkronemeyer.com/education/computer-science/programming/2024/08/30/first-5-things-to-teach-computer.html).
+Those five “first lessons”—communication, sequence, art, math, and play—were all in the room with me in 1997; HTML just gave them a new medium.

 ## The Evolution Begins: Separation of Concerns